socialsister/espresso-sequencer/README.md

 Docker-based demo fetches the images from the `ghcr` repository, where they are updated with every push to `main` on GitHub.
 For testing uncommitted changes, you can also run the binaries by manually building and running the services.

 Build all executables with `cargo build --release`.
-You may then start a sequencer network.
+You may then start an Espresso network.
 First, start an orchestrator.
-Choose a port `$PORT` to run it on and decide how many sequencer nodes `$N` you will use, then run `target/release/orchestrator -p $PORT -n $N`.
+Choose a port `$PORT` to run it on and decide how many Espresso nodes `$N` you will use, then run `target/release/orchestrator -p $PORT -n $N`.

-The sequencer will distribute a HotShot configuration to all the nodes which connect to it, which specifies consensus parameters like view timers.
+The Espresso Network will distribute a HotShot configuration to all the nodes which connect to it, which specifies consensus parameters like view timers.
 There is a default config, but you can override any parameters you want by passing additional options to the `orchestrator` executable.
 Run `target/release/orchestrator --help` to see a list of available options.

 Next, you must launch a `cdn` instance, which is necessary to facilitate consensus.